If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Axos Bank is a great choice for many borrowers, including current Axos account holders and people willing to open an account there.
 Those folks can qualify for a $0 origination fee.
 Axos Bank is also a great choice for nonresident borrowers, investors, self-employed borrowers, and other people who need nontraditional financing.
 Axos Bank offers many types of mortgages besides run-of-the-mill conventional and government-backed loans.

 Axos Bank is a great choice for refinancing.
-Current Axos Bank customers can save on the loan origination fee, and rates are very competitive.
+Current Axos Bank customers can save on the loan origination fee, and rates are competitive.

-Axos offers many kinds of loans with requirements that vary widely.
+Axos Bank offers many kinds of loans with requirements that vary widely.
 The majority of borrowers need to have a credit score of at least 620, but there are rare exceptions.
 Axos Bank does not publish details about what they are looking for in an applicant, other than a few mentions of down payment requirements.
 Jumbo loans typically require 10% down.
 FHA loans require 3.5% down.
 VA loans do not require a down payment.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
-The Ascent does not cover all offers on the market.
-Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.
+The Ascent, a Motley Fool service, does not cover all offers on the market.
+The Ascent has a dedicated team of editors and analysts focused on personal finance, and they follow the same set of publishing standards and editorial integrity while maintaining professional separation from the analysts and editors on other Motley Fool brands.